Important Research Available on Economic Impacts of Artists

 An 11-minute video for use in the education of board members, community leaders and others (add comma here) who may not be familiar with the significant economic impact that Montana artists and arts organizations have on our state’s economy.

 A study using as a basis National Endowment for the Arts Individual Artist Employment data from the 2010 US Census.

+A 2005 report detailing the economic impact of artists in Montana.
 The artists of Montana have a substantial economic impact on the state of over $233 million in 2003.
 There are over 5,800 artists — performing and visual artists, writers, photographers, crafts people, etc.. — in Montana, per the 2000 US Census, equaling one out of every 80 people in Montana's labor market.
 There are almost as many artists making their living in Montana as there are employed by the forest services, and there are more people employed as artists than in the mining industry.